 Nope.
 Only in the moment of its creation, as a live show which you are welcome to join in.

 How Does Clubhouse Work?

-Still confused?
+Still, confused about how does clubhouse app work?
 Let me break it down for you.

 Clubhouse is sort of like a platform hosting many chat rooms.
 Only, instead of texting, people use their voices to make conversations.

 Just as in any other chat room app, once you have an account, you can join in to any conversation you like.
 This means you will not only get to listen to the speakers (as in a podcast), but be included in the conversation.